hrk4649/android_samples/AfterShutDownSample/README.md

 # AfterShutDownSample

 This sample is for checking the process of destroying activity due to system constraint.
+In addition to it, this sample uses SavedStateHandle in ViewModel, which saves and restores data to keep the activity's looks after its restart from destroying.

 You can check following things:

 - How to make ViewModel with SavedStateHandle